 • Highly secure and GDPR compliant

-Choose a new maximum number of connections
+Solution 1: Choose a new maximum number of connections

-• The amount of available RAM
+• The amount of available memory (RAM)

-• The acceptable response time.
+• The acceptable response time

 Open the file /etc/my.cnf for editing with the command: